TASCAM

-TASCAM recording units have been used for everything from Star Wars to Bruce Springsteen to Alan Parsons to Spoon and have won awards as diverse as "Hottest Tech" to "Hall of Fame" status.
 TASCAM tape Portastudios were cited by Reverb.com as one of the top used gear pieces to increase in value in 2020, with original units jumping 30-65% over their price two years prior.

 History

 TASCAM started out as a research and development group to research how to use TEAC's recording technology in musician and recording studio products.
 The group was called TASC (TEAC Audio Systems Corp).
 The founders included Mr. K. Tani, one of the founders of TEAC-Japan and Dr. Abe, a senior TEAC-Japan engineer.
 In 1971 TASCAM (TASC AMerica Corp.) was founded to distribute TASC products in the U.S. It also conducted additional market research in the US for the Japanese parent company.
 The company's first headquarters was at 5440 McConnell Avenue in Los Angeles.
 In 1974 it moved its headquarters to 7733 Telegraph Road, Montebello, California.

 In 1973, they introduced the first TASCAM-branded products: